There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Mason jar methodPour warm milk into a jar, seal with a lid, and shake vigorously for 30-60 seconds

-Stovetop steam wand (if you have an espresso machine)Best results if you’re after coffee shop-level froth.
-It takes practice but creates rich microfoam
+Stovetop steam wand (if you have an espresso machine)For the best results, you're after coffee shop-level froth.
+It takes practice, but creates rich microfoam

 When to replace your Nespresso frother

-Sometimes, no amount of cleaning or troubleshooting will bring your frother back to life.
-Here’s when it might be time to invest in a new one.
+Sometimes, no matter how much cleaning or troubleshooting you do, your frother will not come back to life.
+Here's when it might be time to invest in a new one.

 • You've tried all the fixes, and nothing works